str1ngth3ory/Decision-Trees-and-Multiclass-Classification/README.md

 Classification is used widely in machine learning to figure out how to sort new data that comes through.
 You will build, train and test decision tree models to perform basic classification tasks.
 Students should understand how decision trees and random forests work.
 This will help you develop an intuition for how and why accuracy differs for training and testing data based on different parameters.

 ### Introduction
 For this assignment we're going to need an explicit way to make structured decisions.
 The `DecisionNode` class will be used to represent a decision node as some atomic choice in a binary decision graph.
+We would only use this implementation of the Decision Tree for this assignment and any other implementations will be checked against and denied credit.

-It can represent a class label (i.e. a final decision) or a binary decision to guide us through a flow-chart to arrive at a decision.
+An object from the 'DecisionNode' can represent a class label (i.e. a final decision) or a binary decision to guide us through a flow-chart to arrive at a decision.
 Note that in this representation 'True' values for a decision take us to the left.
 This choice is arbitrary, but this is used in the hint below.

 ---